MicrosoftDocs/Advertising-docs/BingAds/bingads-12/campaign-management-service/productpartition.md

 # ProductPartition Data Object - Campaign Management
 Defines an ad group level product partition with one condition that helps determine whether a product from the Bing Merchant Center store gets served as a product ad.

 The *ProductPartition* criterion can be included within [BiddableAdGroupCriterion](biddableadgroupcriterion.md) and [NegativeAdGroupCriterion](negativeadgroupcriterion.md).
 Also note that campaign level [ProductScope](productscope.md) can be added to [BiddableCampaignCriterion](biddablecampaigncriterion.md).
-Duplicate or conflicting product conditions attempted within an ad group's product partition group will be rejected by the [ApplyProductPartitionActions](applyproductpartitionactions.md) operation; however, the operation will not validate whether duplicate or conflicting conditions already exist within the campaign level [ProductScope](productscope.md).
+Duplicate or conflicting product conditions attempted within an ad group's product partition group will fail via the [ApplyProductPartitionActions](applyproductpartitionactions.md) operation; however, the operation will not validate whether duplicate or conflicting conditions already exist within the campaign level [ProductScope](productscope.md).

 > [!TIP]
 > For an implementation overview, see the [Bing Shopping Campaigns](../guides/product-ads.md) technical guide.